gbif/data-blog/content/post/2021-02-08-grscicoll.md

 GrSciColl is still a work in progress and many challenges remain.
 I won't be going into too much details (this is still a blogpost), but here are what we would like to address next:

 * Cleaning duplicates.
-* Make it easier for institutions to improve and maintain their content.
+* Make it easier for institutions to improve and maintain their content (e.g. reusing dataset metadata).
 * Integrate the TDWG collection descriptors.
+* Explore synchronisation with the [NCBI BioCollections](https://ftp.ncbi.nih.gov/pub/taxonomy/biocollections/)
 * Integrate external identifiers such as [GRID](https://grid.ac) and [ROR](https://ror.org).

 To address these issues, we will need help.
 We can't do it alone.
 This is why we would like to establish a Global editorial team for GrSciColl.
 The role of this team will be to:
 * establish editorial guidelines,
 * give feedback on the development of new features aiming to improve GrSciColl,
-* advise on the planing and strategy to develop GrSCiColl, for example the integration of TDWG collection descriptor and identifiers.
+* advise on the planing and strategy to develop GrSCiColl, for example the integration of TDWG collection descriptors.

 We will be contacting members of the Natural History Collections and GBIF community in the next few weeks.
 But don't wait for us to contact you!
 If you would like to contribute to this editorial team, don't hesitate to contact us at scientific-collections@gbif.org.